Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 ## PROJECTS
 ### Case Study 1: Analysis of Student Balance Changes
-A job for an online English school.
-They asked to look at how the number of classes on each student's balance was changing through time.
+Project for an online English school.
+They asked to look at how student balances (ratio of transactions and classes) was changing through time.

 #### Tasks
 1. Use SQL queries to pull a table with data on student balances for each student for every day of the period.